Minhchuyentoancbn/Big-Data/README.md

 - https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 - https://www1.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf

-Download the dataset from the following [link](https://github.com/DataTalksClub/nyc-tlc-data/releases/download/yellow/yellow_tripdata_2021-01.csv.gz) and place it in the `data` folder.
+You can download the dataset from the following [link](https://github.com/DataTalksClub/nyc-tlc-data) for our project.

 Create a network for Postgres and pgAdmin:
 ```bash